TytanRock/tytanrock.github.io/about.md

 I'd recommend looking at the repositories if you're currently in Kettering and a CS major.
 As always, do not use the repositories to copy off them, but rather as an idea and possibly a means to double check your programs against something else that (probably) works.

+My Github is probably the best way to see how I program and see the progression of my development.

 ## Robotics Organizations
-I'm also the owner of the [De La Salle Robotics (7762)](https://github.com/De-La-Salle-Robotics) organization as the lead software mentor and am part of the [Killer Bees (33)](https://github.com/FRC33) organization as a graduated software student and occasionally help.
+I'm also the owner of the [De La Salle Robotics (7762)](https://github.com/De-La-Salle-Robotics) Github organization as the lead software mentor and am part of the [Killer Bees (33)](https://github.com/FRC33) organization as a graduated software student.
 Both of these organizations are FRC teams using Git and Github as their version control system.

+Killer Bees uses LabVIEW to program their robot, and the software that's inside their repository, especially between 2014 and 2017, showcases the stuff I did in high school.

+De La Salle Robotics uses Java to program their robot, and the software showcased there is mostly representative of the students, however I led the design choice and helped with the more complicated algorithms.

 ## Work Github
 I have a sperate Github account for my work, [CoryNessCTR](https://github.com/CoryNessCTR).